strzibny/invoice_printer/docs/SERVER.md

 # InvoicePrinter Server

-InvoicePrinter contains a built in server that can be run from a command line with `invoice_printer_server`.
+InvoicePrinter comes with a server that can be run from a command line with `invoice_printer_server`.
+Since 2.x releases this server is packaged separately in `invoice_printer_server` gem.

 Apart from this you can also manually mount the server inside of your Rack application.